0

 RELATED

-In this case earlier this week Nvidia, who recently proudly announced they’re created a Virtual Reality copy of their head office “down to the photons in the air” published a paper showing how their latest AI can create photorealistic pictures of fake celebrities, and while generating fake celebs isn’t in itself new the researchers say these are the most convincing and detailed pictures of their type ever made.
+In this case earlier this week Nvidia, who recently proudly announced they’re created a Virtual Reality copy of their head office “down to the photons in the air” showing how their latest AI can create photorealistic pictures of fake celebrities, and while generating fake celebs isn’t in itself new the researchers say these are the most convincing and detailed pictures of their type ever made.
 And looking at the results, I’d have to agree with them, and they knock the socks off the high resolution renders of a CGI school girl that were produced last year by an expert team in Japan.

 The video below shows Nvidia’s process in full, starting with the database of celebrity images the system was trained on.